Lehigh-CSB/newsletter/ish-1/ish-1.md

 <br />

-If you are a recieving this email by mistake and not part of CSB, please contact amr424@lehigh.edu.
+If you are receiving this email by mistake and are not part of the CSB program, please contact amr424@lehigh.edu.

 [^1]: Read the meeting minutes here: [Notes - CSBA Eboard 22-23](https://docs.google.com/document/d/1B_UmhUm2qXKQ78tFTR28zcZbUWlV92OEfWZWMGD7PPI/edit?usp=sharing "EBM-1")
 [^2]: You need to be part of the GitHub organization to see the full posts.
 Please use this form to request access to our resources: [Sign-Up Form](https://forms.gle/fQsAv6Y4CFwRLUov5)